-New homeowners may assume that once they have signed all the documents at the closing table, they are officially the outright owners of their home.
-Unfortunately, there are some circumstances that could threaten their legal rights as the real estate title holder.
+New homeowners may assume that once they have signed all the documents at the closing table, they are officially the outright owners of their homes.
+Unfortunately, there are some circumstances that could threaten their legal rights as the titleholder.
+Without title insurance to protect their interest in the property, they may have to give up the property with few options to recoup financial losses.
 These are some of the most common title defects and how title insurance and other services like Release Tracking help protect against hidden or future issues.

 What does it mean to have a title defect?